Who Was Really Our First President? A Lost Hero

 At the time the Founders were shaping the future of a new country, John Adams suggested the President should be addressed as “His Excellency.”
 Happily, others recognized that such a title was inappropriate.
 Though the proper form of address represents only a small detail, defining everything about the Presidency was central to the idea of America that was a work-in-progress when the nation was young.

 In this sequence of lessons, students look at the role of President as defined in the Articles of Confederation and consider the precedent-setting accomplishments of John Hanson, the first full-term “President of the United States in Congress Assembled.”

 How was the role of “President” defined in the Articles of Confederation?

 What important developments occurred during John Hanson's term as the first full-term “President of the United States in Congress Assembled”?

-How did they affect the future of the U.S. and the office of the President?
+How did the original conceptualization of the office of the President influence the Constitution?

-Describe the role of “President of the United States in Congress Assembled” under the Articles of Confederation and explain how the President was elected.
+Describe the role of “President of the United States in Congress Assembled” under the Articles of Confederation.